billydean/billydean/README.md

 [^3]: Writing, Testing, and Co-Designing an upcoming card game with spooky slug person, [Miranda Zimmerman](https://www.faunwood.com/).

 ### Come find me if...
-- [ ] There's an open spot in your campaign, reading group, or knitting circle
+- [ ] There's an open spot in your campaign, reading group, or knitting circle.
-- [ ] You want to swap reading recommendations
+- [ ] You want to swap reading recommendations.
 - [ ] You'd like to collaborate on something!